awsdocs/amazon-vpc-user-guide/doc_source/endpoint-service.md

 + You cannot tag an endpoint service\.
 + An endpoint service supports IPv4 traffic over TCP only\.
 + Service consumers must use the endpoint\-specific DNS hostnames to access the endpoint service\.
 Private DNS is not supported\.
 For more information, see [Accessing a Service Through an Interface Endpoint](vpce-interface.md#access-service-though-endpoint)\.
-+ Endpoint services are only available in the AWS Region in which they are created\.
-+ If an endpoint service is associated with multiple Network Load Balancers, then for a specific Availability Zone, an interface endpoint will establish a connection with one load balancer only\.
++ If an endpoint service is associated with multiple Network Load Balancers, then for a specific Availability Zone, an interface endpoint establishes a connection with one load balancer only\.
 + For the endpoint service, the associated Network Load Balancer can support 55,000 simultaneous connections or about 55,000 connections per minute to each unique target \(IP address and port\)\.
 If you exceed these connections, there is an increased chance of port allocation errors\.
 To fix the port allocation errors, add more targets to the target group\.
 For information about Network Load Balancer target groups, see [Target Groups for Your Network Load Balancers](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/load-balancer-target-groups.html) and [Register Targets with Your Target Group](https://docs.aws.amazon.com/elasticloadbalancing/latest/network/target-group-register-targets.html) in the *User Guide for Network Load Balancers*\.
-+ Availability Zones in your account might not map to the same locations as Availability Zones in another account; for example, your Availability Zone `us-east-1a` might not be the same location as `us-east-1a` for another account\.
++ Availability Zones in your account might not map to the same locations as Availability Zones in another account\.
+For example, your Availability Zone `us-east-1a` might not be the same location as `us-east-1a` for another account\.
 For more information, see [Region and Availability Zone Concepts](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/using-regions-availability-zones.html#concepts-regions-availability-zones)\.
 When you configure an endpoint service, it's configured in the Availability Zones as mapped to your account\.

 ## Creating a VPC Endpoint Service Configuration<a name="create-endpoint-service"></a>